What Are The 4 Quadrants In A Graph

 Historical Context

 The development of the coordinate system and the concept of quadrants was a gradual process involving contributions from various mathematicians throughout history.
-While Descartes is credited with formalizing the Cartesian coordinate system in the 17th century, earlier mathematicians like Nicole Oresme had explored similar ideas.
+Worth adding: while Descartes is credited with formalizing the Cartesian coordinate system in the 17th century, earlier mathematicians like Nicole Oresme had explored similar ideas.
 Oresme, in the 14th century, used a system of "latitudes" and "longitudes" to plot qualities or intensities, prefiguring the modern coordinate system.

-However, it was Descartes who fully integrated algebra and geometry, leading to the widespread adoption of the Cartesian plane.
+That said, it was Descartes who fully integrated algebra and geometry, leading to the widespread adoption of the Cartesian plane.
 The use of quadrants emerged as a natural extension of this system, providing a way to classify and analyze points based on the signs of their coordinates.
 Over time, the concept of quadrants has become an indispensable tool in mathematics, science, engineering, and many other fields.

 Practical Applications